De Bry Rare Books

 -12mo

--Original green cloth with contemporary title stickers and spines
+-Original green cloth with contemporary title stickers and spines.
+Wear to covers and some loosing to plates, but otherwise very good.

 This is a fascinating contemporary publication showing thoughts and fears in the British establishment during the lead up to the emancipation of British owned slaves in the West Indies.
 After years of campaigning by the abolitionists, slavery was abolished in the British West Indies in 1834, giving freedom to 750,000 slaves.
 Cruikshank's images show the concern of the time that the newly freed slaves would rise up against their former owners.
-There was some justification for these fears given the recent events in Haiti and the injustices that slaves had suffered for so long under the British.
-The account is accompanied by hand coloured illustrations by Cruikshank which demonstrate the racist stereotypes of slaves which were prevalent at the time.
-This is uncomfortable reading at times but an important record of the horrific conditions for slaves and racism from the British Establishment.
+Fears had increased due to the recent events in Haiti and the injustices that slaves had suffered for so long under the British.
+The account is accompanied by hand coloured illustrations by Robert Cruikshank which demonstrate the racist stereotypes of slaves which were prevalent at the time.
+This is uncomfortable reading, but an important record of the horrific conditions for slaves and racism from the British Establishment.

 Juxtaposed to these accounts of slavery, are representations of the harsh conditions of child labourers in Britain.
 After years of campaigning, the 1833 Factory Act regulated working conditions for children.
 Following the regulations, children could not work under the age of 9 years.
-9-13 year olds could now only work 8 hours per day for up to 48hrs per week, with 2 hours of mandatory schooling per day.
-13-18 year were limited to 12 hours of work per day.
+The legislation also meant that 9-13 year olds could now only work 8 hours per day (for up to 48hrs per week), and were entitled to 2 hours of mandatory schooling per day.
+For 13-18 year olds, hours were limited to 12 hours of work per day.
 It is still shocking to know that these were the "improved hours" and frightening to imagine working conditions before these regulations came to force.
 The illustrations in this account highlight these harsh condition and the plight of poor child workers.